yuno-x/CTF_memorandum/SECCON2021/misc_script.md

 ## Introduction
 This is my first writeup for CTF challenge in my life.
 I participated SECCON 2021 the most popular CTF challenge in Japan.
-I could solve a problem "s/<script>//gi"
-So I will share my solution for this problem.
+I could solve a problem "s/<script>//gi", so I will share my solution for this problem.

 ## Problem